AirshipCMS/Docs/02-Quickstart-Guide.md

 If you use an SCM like Git (you should be!), then you can initialize this directory as a versioned project.

 ## 5. <span class="code">airship login</span> to access your project content.
-Inside of the <span class="code">~/MyFirstAirshipSite directory</span>, run this command (replace "yourairshipsubdomain" with your actual subdomain:
+Inside of the <span class="code">~/MyFirstAirshipSite directory</span>, run this command (replace "subdomain" with your actual subdomain:
 ```
-airship login yourairshipsubdomain</span>
+airship login subdomain
 ```
 A browser window will pop up prompting you to login through Auth0 (our authentication provider).
 Once you log in successfully, you can close the browser window.